 Leading Economic Index in Australia averaged 0 percent from 1960 until 2022, reaching an all time high of 0.76 percent in November of 2020 and a record low of -1.74 percent in April of 2020.
 This page provides the latest reported value for - Australia Leading Economic Index - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Australia Leading Economic Index - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

-Leading Economic Index in Australia is expected to be 0.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Leading Economic Index in Australia to stand at 0.00 in 12 months time.
-In the long-term, the Australia Leading Economic Index is projected to trend around 0.10 percent in 2020, according to our econometric models.
+Leading Economic Index in Australia is expected to be 0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Leading Economic Index is projected to trend around 0.20 percent in 2023, according to our econometric models.